rantsandruse/pytorch_lstm_02minibatch/README.md

   But padding your sentence without proper downstream processing could have unintended consequences:

   Imagine that you have a training dataset with 99% of sentences under 10 words, and 1% with 100 words or more.
-For 99% of the time, your model will try to learning paddings, instead of focusing on the actual sequence with meaningful features.
+For 99% of the time, your model will try to learn paddings, instead of focusing on the actual sequence with meaningful features.

   This is very inefficient.
 As your LSTM model will waste most of its time learning hidden states for paddings and not the actual sequence.
   Besides, since we are training a seq2seq model, if you don't explicitly neglect these sequence paddings, then